zix-rs/zix/README.md

 # zix - an `ls` alternative
 ## Overview
-`zix` is a simple and fast alternative to the traditional Unix `ls` command, designed specifically for Windows.
-It lists directory contents with a focus on speed and simplicity, aiming to improve the user experience in Windows environments.
+`zix` is a simple and fast alternative to the traditional Unix `ls` command.
+It lists directory contents with a focus on speed and simplicity

 ![zix gif](./assets/zix.gif)